Tintagel's coming down!

 We want to use this as an opportunity to improve the whole neighbourhood, not just Tintagel Close.
 We're proposing some landscape improvements and to build some more accessible community open spaces as part of the redevelopment.
 We want to enhance the public space so it provides a pleasant, welcoming environment for everyone.

 Initially, we believed that it would be possible to refurbish the building while residents remained in their homes.
-However, following more detailed surveys, as well as new government legislation on fire and building safety and energy efficiency, we have re-evaluated the project.
+However, following more detailed surveys, as well as new government legislation on fire and building safety and energy efficiency, we had to re-evaluate that project.

 Having carefully considered all the facts, including feedback from residents at Tintagel Close, our Board decided to approve the recommendation to demolish the building and redevelop the site.